 You will also need to buy the best crib mattress which is designed especially for newborns.
 Make sure the mattress is the perfect size to fit snugly against the sides of the crib as babies can get caught in the gaps.
-If you want your crib mattress to last your baby through toddler-hood, you can buy a dual-sided design with a side for newborns and a side for toddlers.
+According to matter mattress, If you want your crib mattress to last your baby through toddler-hood, you can buy a dual-sided design with a side for newborns and a side for toddlers.

 At least 4 cotton sheets